cobalthq/cobalt-product-public-docs/README.md

 - The package manager for your operating system
 - Hugo
-- npm and Node.js (Install from nodejs.org)
+- npm and Node.js from nodejs.org
   - Do **not** install with brew; risk of version conflicts
-- gem (Ruby package manager)
+- gem, the Ruby package manager

 In addition, the following tools can help you verify ("lint") proposed documentation changes: